CookiePLMonster/CookiePLMonster.github.io/_posts/2023-12-29-silentpatch-10th-anniversary.md

 with just over 30 fixes.
 Ever since then, these patches tripled in size, which is an achievement considering I initially said I'd not update them with any more fixes 😁

 During that time, SilentPatch went through a lot.
 Some of the moments I remember the best are:
-* The release of Rosenberg's Audio Fix and Road Reflections Fix on {{ "2012-11-10" | date: page.date-format }} and {{ "2012-11-24" | date: page.date-format }} respectively.
+* The release of Rosenberg's Audio Fix and Road Reflections Fix on {% include elements/time.html date="2012-11-10" %} and {% include elements/time.html date="2012-11-24" %} respectively.
   Those two small modifications are essentially "proto-SilentPatches" and have directly influenced the decision to make a bigger "fix compilation" mod a year later.
-* The release of SilentPatch for San Andreas on {{ "2014-06-16" | date: page.date-format }}, after it had "leaked" a day prior.
+* The release of SilentPatch for San Andreas on {% include elements/time.html date="2014-06-16" %}, after it had "leaked" a day prior.
-* The release of SilentPatch for Colin McRae Rally 2.0 on {{ "2015-08-08" | date: page.date-format }} -- the first non-GTA patch.
+* The release of SilentPatch for Colin McRae Rally 2.0 on {% include elements/time.html date="2015-08-08" %} -- the first non-GTA patch.
-* The first SilentPatch update with an update name released on {{ "2019-12-28" | date: page.date-format }}, turned out to be named rather unfortunately:
+* The first SilentPatch update with an update name released on {% include elements/time.html date="2019-12-28" %}, turned out to be named rather unfortunately:
   [The Corona Update]({% post_url 2019-12-28-silentpatch-corona-update %}).
 * The SilentPatch that, to date, went the most viral due to the obscurity of a bug it fixed: [SilentPatch for Mass Effect]({% post_url 2020-07-19-silentpatch-mass-effect %}).
 * SilentPatch with the biggest scope of changes to date: [SilentPatch for Colin McRae Rally 3]({% post_url 2023-01-15-remastering-colin-mcrae-rally-3-silentpatch %}).